Ricardo-Bautista-H/Ricardo-Bautista-H/README.md

 ### Hi there, I'm Ricardo 👋

-## I'm a Econ student and coffee enthusiast
+## I'm a Economist and coffee enthusiast

 - 🌱 I’m currently learning about Machine Learning, Deep Learning and Data Science
 - 🤖 I’m looking to put in practice my Econ/Data Science knowledge and skills